devsnek/airbus-fly-by-wire-wasm/README.md

 ## Disclaimer

-This is work in progress, there are still a lot of issues.
-Examples:
+This is work in progress, there are still issues.

+#### Mostly solved:
-- pitch attitude protections can oscillate -> should be improved now
+- :heavy_check_mark: pitch attitude protections can oscillate
-- nose-down pitch attitude protection sometimes kicks-in too early -> should be improved now
+- :heavy_check_mark: nose-down pitch attitude protection sometimes kicks-in too early
-- pitch normal law (C* law) sometimes oscillates on low speed -> should be improved now
-- transformation from ground to flight mode might take longer than intended (nose might drop after releasing the stick)
+- :heavy_check_mark: transformation from ground to flight mode might take longer than intended (nose might drop after releasing the stick)
-- yaw damper / rudder control missing -> first version is now included
-- auto-trim feature locks trim wheel completely -> fixed
+- :heavy_check_mark: auto-trim feature locks trim wheel completely

+#### In principle solved, but fine tuning necessary for different flight conditions (a lot of tests need to be done to check for behaviour):
+- :heavy_check_mark: pitch normal law (C* law) sometimes oscillates on low speed
+- :heavy_check_mark: yaw damper / rudder control missing
+- :heavy_check_mark: flare mode might be stronger than expected, needs to be investigated

+#### Not solved / missing:
-- strange interaction with default auto thrust system -> thrust lever sometimes does not move, fix is to manually disable ATHR
+- :x: strange interaction with default auto thrust system -> thrust lever sometimes does not move, fix is to manually disable ATHR
-- flare mode might be stronger than expected, needs to be investigated -> was reduced in authority, should be better now

-:warning: **The WASM interface does not provide control about timing yet, therefore the nominal sample rate of the fly-by-wire model it was made for (0.02 s) is not met.
-The actual sample rate depends heavily on the render performance of flight simulator.
-This leads to the fact that signals, tunings, timings, filtering, transfer functions etc. might not work as intendet or designed.**
+- :x: High speed protection
+- :x: High angle of attach protection
+- :x: alternative law
+- :x: direct law (in flight)

 ## Adding the WASM to the FlyByWireSim A32NX